 Improves the quality of care offered to patients

 Is a cost effective method of monitoring the safety of medicinal products throughout its lifetime

 Includes AEs reporting system which is the primary method of data collection used in most countries as it is an easy and fast way to submit an urgent health related issues

 Provides feedback information on medicine/vaccine-related problems reported nationally and internationally

-IV- About Pharmacovigilance
+III- About Pharmacovigilance